 We compare OmniAID against a comprehensive set of SOTA AIGI detectors.
 These include (1) artifact-specific methods focused on low-level generator fingerprints \cite{cnnspot, gramnet, fredect, fusing, lnp, patchcraft, dire, npr}, and (2) VFM-based generalizable methods that leverage large pre-trained models for robust detection \cite{univfd, aide, effort}.

-\subsubsection{Comparison On GenImage}
+\subsubsection{Comparison on GenImage}

-On the GenImage benchmark \cref{exp_genimage}, our standard OmniAID (trained on GenImage-SDv1.4) achieves 95.9\% mean accuracy, significantly outperforming the SOTA Effort (91.1\%).
-The benefit of our decoupled architecture is evident in its superior generalization to unseen GANs (BigGAN: 98.7\% vs. 77.6\%) and diffusion models (ADM: 91.4\% vs. 78.7\%), even when trained on limited, outdated data.
+On GenImage (\cref{exp_genimage}), our standard OmniAID (trained on GenImage-SDv1.4) achieves 95.9\% mean accuracy, significantly outperforming the SOTA Effort (91.1\%).
+Our decoupled architecture shows superior generalization to unseen GANs (BigGAN: 98.7\% vs. 77.6\%) and diffusion models (ADM: 91.4\% vs. 78.7\%), even when trained on limited, outdated data.
 Furthermore, our OmniAID-Mirage achieves the highest accuracy (97.2\%), demonstrating both SOTA performance and excellent backward compatibility.